OpenSourceEconomics/ekw-promotion/README.md

 # Eckstein-Keane-Wolpin models

-We present background material for a particular class structural economic models to facilitate transdiciplinary collaboration in their future development.
-We describe the economic setup, mathematical formulation, and calibration procedures for so-called Eckstein-Keane-Wolpin models.
-We provide an example application using our group's research code `respy`.
-We review research outside economics to identify model components ripe for improvement and explore possible model extensions.
+We present background material on a particular class of structural microeconometric models to facilitate transdiciplinary collaboration in their future development.
+We describe the economic framework, mathematical formulation, and calibration pro- cedures for so-called Eckstein-Keane-Wolpin (EKW) models.
+We specify, simulate, and calibrate an example using our group’s research codes `respy` and `estimagic`.
+We summarize our efforts that draw on research outside economics to address their computational challenges and improve their usefulness.

 This handout is under constant development but you can access the most recent version [here ](https://github.com/OpenSourceEconomics/handout-eckstein-keane-wolpin-models/blob/master/promotion/ekw-handout.pdf).